jorgelarosa38/sts-documentation/sts-microfrontend.md

 ```

 For more details visit: [How to create a memory leak in Angular.](https://medium.com/angular-in-depth/how-to-create-a-memory-leak-in-angular-4c583ad78b8b)
+##

-## 12. Documentation
+## 12. Angular Documentation

-To generate a correctly documentation, we use the tool @COMPODOC.
+To generate a correctly documentation, we use the tool **@COMPODOC**.
+This generate html files where you can find the summary of components, classes, modules and details of our project.

 In the project execute the next line commands.
 > npm install -g @compodoc/compodo